-Top 10 Facts About F1 Legend Ayrton Senna - NDTV CarAndBike
+Remembering Ayrton Senna On His 25th Death Anniversary: 10 Facts - NDTV CarAndBike

 1. Master of Monaco

 Ayrton Senna holds the record of winning the Monaco GP six times.
-But that's not just the only record, he managed to do so six consecutive times between 1989 and 1994, the year he passed away.
-While that is an incredible feat in itself, Senna's worst finishing position at Monaco was third in his entire career span.
-In addition, he famously missed out on winning the 1984 race, had to retire because of a blown engine in 1985 and famously crashed in 1988 while in the lead in the Monaco GP.
+But that's not the only record.
+Senna managed to do so it six consecutive times between 1989 and 1994, the year he passed away.
+While that is an incredible feat by itself, Senna's worst finishing position at Monaco was third in his entire career span.
+In addition, he famously missed out on winning the 1984 race, had to retire because of a blown engine in 1985 and infamously crashed in 1988 while comfortably in the lead in the Monaco GP.

 2. Senna won the 1991 Brazilian GP without shifting

-Brazil was his home country and by no doubt he knew how to leave a mark there.
+Brazil was his home country and he really knew how to leave his mark there.
 During the 1991 Brazilian GP, Ayrton Senna's transmission failed towards the end of the race, losing out on the third, fourth and even fifth gear.
 The legend that he is, drove lap after lap with the transmission stuck in sixth gear and managed to retain his lead despite the issue.
-Mind you, the F1 cars then actually used stick shifts.
-By the end of the race, Senna was so exhausted that he had to be helped out of the car.
+Mind you, the F1 cars back then actually used a manual gearbox with a sequential shifter.
+By the end of the race, Senna was so exhausted that he had to be physically helped out of the car by the track marshalls.

 3. Senna saved driver Erik Comas

-During practice for the 1992 Belgian GP; Erik Comas crashed his Ligier heavily at Blanchimont and lost consciousness.
+During practice for the 1992 Belgian GP, Erik Comas crashed his Ligier heavily in Spa at the Blanchimont corner and lost consciousness.
 Ayrton Senna was the next driver on the scene and stopped his McLaren to help out.
 He turned off Comas' engine and held his head upright until medical personnel arrived, making sure his airway was clear.
-While Comas missed that race, Senna's timely attention managed to save him from critical injuries.
+While Comas missed that race, Senna's timely attention managed to save him from critical injuries or even death.

-4. Senna helped in the development of the Acura NSX
+4. Senna helped in the development of the Honda NSX

-Much like today, Honda had a partnership with McLaren and Senna, but was a lot more successful at the time.
+Much like today, Honda had a partnership with McLaren, but was a lot more successful at the time.
 Senna gave his inputs in the design and engineering of the original NSX, which included driving and giving feedback about the car.
 The Suzuka Circuit in Japan was his playground during the NSX testing, one of the many tracks he mastered during his career.

+5. Senna wanted Tamburello modified as he feared someone would die there

 The Tamburello corner was infamous for its crashes, much before Senna passed away at the curve.
 That was a strong concern which bothered the Brazilian driver.
 Five years before his fatal crash, Senna had predicted that someone would die in the exact place.
-Ayrton went with his fellow driver Gerhard Berger to see what could be done in the name of safety at Imola's Tamburello corner.
+Ayrton went with his fellow driver Gerhard Berger to see what could be done to make Imola's Tamburello a safer corner.
 Together, they investigated the surroundings and wanted to move the retaining wall back, but the Santero river prevented from doing so.
 Senna told Berger then that he feared someone would die in that spot.
-Little did he know, he predicted his own death.
+Little did he know it would be him!

 6. Senna's funeral was among the largest in history

-There is no simpler way of putting it, Senna was loved by all and it was a spectacle at his funeral as millions lined up to pay their last respects at his closed coffin wrapped in the Brazilian flag.
-Ayrton Senna was not only a racer but an inspiration for everyone in the world of motorsport and outside it as well.
+There is no simpler way of putting it, Senna was loved by all and at his funeral, millions lined up to pay their last respects at his closed coffin wrapped in the Brazilian flag.
+A scene from the funeral, especially with Alain Prost leading the pallbearers at Senna's final resting place truly still brings out an emotional side for most.
+Brazil also marked a national holiday for Senna on the day.

 7. Senna made peace with rival Alain Prost just before death

 It was the rivalry of the legends back in the '80s with world champions Alain Prost and Ayrton Senna at constant loggerheads.
-In fact, both won the world championship title after crashing each other.
+In fact, both won a much disputed world championship title after crashing into each other.
 Prost had even prohibited Williams from signing Senna as his teammate.
 Such was the dislike.
 However, Senna and Prost spoke only after the latter's retirement.
-Just a day before Senna's death, another driver Roland Ratzenberger passed away in a crash during qualifying, and it was then that Senna made peace with Prost in order to discuss improved safety into the sport in the future.
+Just a day before Senna's death, another driver Roland Ratzenberger passed away in a crash during qualifying and it was then that Senna made peace with Prost in order to discuss improved safety into the sport in the future.

 8. Senna had an amazing sense of humour